 In class 2, children are just evolving past sentences into writing small paragraphs and studying chapters instead of playing and rote-learning only.
 Though they are only 7 or 8, their minds are growing at an elevated pace, acquiring new information and concepts through fun learning strategies.
 But, as they have begun developing their individuality and preferences, it may be difficult to hold their attention span if a topic does not intrigue them.
 And that is where interactive learning comes into play.

 As children should be introduced to different food groups and new dishes from a young age, second grade is crucial for sealing the nourishment deal to avoid picky eating and food intolerances.
-Therefore, parents and teachers need to make nutrition interactive and fun to engage their second graders in exploring a balanced diet.
+Therefore, parents and teachers need to make nutrition interactive and fun to engage their second graders in exploring the characteristics of balanced diet.
 Since children are naturally curious, if you manage to tap into the vein, they will understand and accept the boons of a balanced diet in no time.
 Here is a quick guide with some helpful tips on interactive nutrition and the art of engaging class 2 students in exploring a balanced diet.

 Hangman is everybody’s favorite letter-guessing game.
 Why not zing it up with a nutritional twist and get kids into learning a fun fact per the right answer?
 Play it at a house party or at school and watch all the kids line up to play hangman but with food.
 From guessing the correct spelling of burrito to sausage to learning different nutritional facts about them.
 The game will keep your second graders busy for a long time without realizing they have been exploring different components of a balanced diet.